nus-cs2103-AY2122S2/ip/README.md

 Exporting and importing tasklists:
 1. Duke saves to task.txt for every modification to the task list
-2. WDuke will immediately import tasks from task.txt on startup
+2. Duke will immediately import tasks from task.txt on startup

 ### Some code snippets: 👩‍💻
 Startup run code: